 Anaesthesia

+This course aims to refresh and enhance your foundational knowledge and skills in anaesthesia, which is a vital component of companion animal care.
 By completing this module, you will gain confidence in assessing anaesthetic candidates, managing anaesthetic procedures independently, troubleshooting, and providing post-anaesthetic care.
 Client education around this topic will also become more straightforward, fostering improved client relationships.
 You will acquire the necessary tools to deliver high-quality care while staying up-to-date with best practices in veterinary anaesthesia, allowing you to effectively meet your patients’ needs and enjoy your procedural caseload.

-Why do an anaesthesia module?
+Why do this module?

-• Ensuring animal safety
+• Ensuring animal safety.

-• Understanding anaesthetic agents
+• Understanding anaesthetic agents.

-• Managing anaesthetic complications
+• Managing anaesthetic complications.

-• Improving pre- and post-anaesthesia care
+• Improving pre- and post-anaesthesia care.

-• Mastering monitoring techniques
+• Mastering monitoring techniques.

-• Reducing the risk of human error
+• Reducing the risk of human error.

-• Building client trust
+• Building client trust.

-• Increasing career confidence
+• Increasing career confidence.

-• Staying current with best practices
+• Staying current with best practices.

-• Ethical and legal responsibility
+• Ethical and legal responsibility.

 Topics